CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 Running a recursive search, on the headless machine, allows us to explore the contents of babbage's directories.

-*Illustration listing the hacker files located in the Documents directory.*
+*Illustration listing the files located in the Documents directory.*
 ![babbage listing files](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/b8fc310d-34e4-49d5-8e89-d859467310a9)

   + See [Appendix *- Key Figures*](#Appendix---Key-Figures) below for additional information on who these files represent.